May 2017 | 11 min read

 With the advent of AI, humans can finally be liberated from mechanical tasks and devote their time to more intellectual, creative and productive explorations.
 AI technology presents the greatest opportunity in human history' – Kai-Fu Lee.

-Seoul-based data visualisation artist and TED fellow Sey Min agrees that the increasing synergy between man and machine will enable people to make sense and use of the wealth of data provided by 24/7 connectivity – an ability that will act as a powerful corrective to the inherent time-wasting distractions of our current online existence.
+Seoul-based data visualization artist and TED fellow Sey Min agrees that the increasing synergy between man and machine will enable people to make sense and use of the wealth of data provided by 24/7 connectivity – an ability that will act as a powerful corrective to the inherent time-wasting distractions of our current online existence.

 'Being able to clearly map our behaviour in the data will make us think more deeply about how we spend our time and money, which will lead to better behaviour in the future,' she says.